fourpartswater/quantum_lavalens/README.md

 # Quantum Llama Lens (QLL)

+### This is very much a work in progress.
+Nothing works and most of the implementation checklist is rubbish :)

 Quantum Llama Lens (QLL) is an advanced framework aimed at converting the Llama 3 8B model to a tensor network formulation, integrating quantum-inspired techniques and Sparse Autoencoders (SAE).
 This README provides an overview of the project status and future directions.

 ## Installation